astronomer/airflow-guides/guides/install-gcp.md

 This guide describes the process to install Astronomer on Google Cloud Platform (GCP).

-## Are you devops-y enough to do this alone?
+## Are you admin-y enough to do this alone?

 You will need to be able to: